symfony-cmf/symfony-cmf-docs/bundles/block/types.rst

 -----------

-The action block allows to configure a controller action that will be called in a subrequest when rendering the block.
-Instead of directly calling the action from a template, your CMS users can define and parametrize their own actions, and decide where to put this block.
+The action block allows to configure a controller action that will be called in a `sub-request`_ when rendering the block.
+Instead of directly calling the action from a template, your CMS users can define and parametrize what action to call, and decide where they want to put this block.

-This block is also a good base to implement specific actions if you need something more user friendly.
+This block is also a good base to implement specific actions, if you want something more user friendly.
 See the ``RssBlock`` below for an example.

-As the ``ActionBlock`` does a subrequest, you may also need to control the parameters that are passed to the subrequest.
-The block service calls ``resolveRequestParams($request, $blockContext)`` to let the block decide what needs to be passed to the subrequest.
-The ActionBlock implementation lets you configure the fields with ``setRequestParams`` and persists them in the database.
+As the ``ActionBlock`` does a sub-request, you may also need to control the parameters that are passed to the sub-request.
+The block service calls ``resolveRequestParams($request, $blockContext)`` to let the block decide what needs to be passed to the sub-request.
+The ``ActionBlock`` lets you configure the fields with ``setRequestParams`` and persists them in the database.
 It does not matter whether the field is found in the request attributes or the request parameters, it is found in both by using ``$request->get()``.
 The only request attribute propagated by default is the ``_locale``.

 RssBlock
 --------

-The RssBlock extends the ActionBlock and allows you to read feed items and display them in a list.
+The ``RssBlock`` extends the ``ActionBlock`` and allows you to read feed items and display them in a list.
+It depends on the ``eko/feedbundle`` which you need to add to your ``composer.json`` and instantiate in the ``AppKernel``.

 Create a document::